-#Brokeahontas — New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses
+#Brokeahontas: New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses

 Riffing on the nickname that Trump has used for Democratic candidate and Massachusetts Senator Elizabeth Warren — “Pocahontas,” ridiculing a claim of Native American heritage made by Warren — Maher suggested that Warren should start calling Trump “Brokeahontas.”

-Twitter quickly picked up the derisive Trump nickname and sent the hashtag #Brokeahontas trending, hitting Number Four on the United States charts, according to the Twitter-tracking site Trends24, as late as 7 p.m.
-Eastern Time on Saturday, almost 24 hours after Maher’s broadcast.
+Twitter quickly picked up the derisive Trump nickname and sent the hashtag #Brokeahontas trending, hitting No. 4 on the United States charts, according to the Twitter-tracking site Trends24, as late as 7 p.m.
+ET on Saturday, almost 24 hours after Maher’s broadcast.

 The “Brokeahontas” nickname was not universally well-received on Twitter, however, with numerous Twitter users labeling the name “racist” against Native Americans, just as Trump’s own use of “Pocahontas” against Warren has been labeled racist, according to a CNN report.

-“Trump’s choice of “Pocahontas” reflects a deeply complicated history of ancestry and white racial fantasy,” wrote historian Honor Sachs, in a Washington Post op-ed discussing Trump’s use of the nickname.
+“Trump’s choice of ‘Pocahontas’ reflects a deeply complicated history of ancestry and white racial fantasy,” wrote historian Honor Sachs, in a Washington Post op-ed discussing Trump’s use of the nickname.

 According to a Politico report this week, Trump firmly believes in using ridicule, and in particular, insulting nicknames, as a political weapon against his rivals.

 “Trump believes that if you can encapsulate someone in a phrase or a nickname, you can own them,” a source close to Trump told Politico.
 “Low energy Jeb, Little Marco, that kind of s*** really diminishes people and puts you in control of them.”

-Maher also labeled Trump a “reverse billionaire,” for his reported $1.2 billion in losses over a 10-year period, a sum that the Times report said far outstripped losses claimed by any other United States taxpayer during that period.
+Maher also labeled Trump a “reverse billionaire,” for his reported $1.2 billion in losses over a 10-year period, a sum that the NYT report said far outstripped losses claimed by any other U.S. taxpayer during that period.

 Trump sold himself to this country as a business genius.
 Turns out he's a reverse billionaire.
 Elizabeth Warren should start calling him #Brokeahontas. pic.twitter.com/sCRNx8rkMZ